EazyDev/CalculatorReact/README.md

 In the project directory, run:

 ### `npm start`
-in both root directory and calculator2API to correctly run the application Runs the app in the development mode.<br>
+in both root directory and calculator2API to correctly run the application <br>
+Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.